Injun Trouble (1969 film): Plot

 Finally arriving in Hotfoot, Cool Cat spots two horses playing with human shoes, a "Horse Doctor" who really is an equine, and a showdown between two gunslingers that ends with one's belt being shot, causing his pants to drop.
-After that, Cool Cat spots a "Topless Saloon" and heads in, but finds out that the only topless person in there is the bartender, a rather burly man.
+Cool Cat does not express his astonishment, but verbalizes his lust on spotting a "Topless Saloon."
+He heads in, but discovers that the only topless person inside is the bartender, a rather burly man.
 An outlaw named Gower Gulch then arrives and seemingly challenges Cool Cat to a duel, but then settles for a game of poker.
 Cool Cat gets a good hand with four Aces, only for Gulch to say, "I've got a pair of deuces, and a six shooter."
 Announcing that he is "cutting out," Cool Cat produces a pair of scissors and cuts a hole out of the background, which he then disappears into.
 He then reappears for a moment and ends the cartoon (and the original series' run) with the words "So cool it now, ya hear?"

 Controversy

-Owing to controversy over its stereotyping of Native Americans (and some racy puns such as "Indian wrestling" with a curvy Native American woman and the "topless saloon", along with the use of the ethnic slur "Injun" and being used as the reel's title), the cartoon has never been shown by U.S. television broadcasters such as Cartoon Network, or released on video.
+Owing to controversy over its stereotyping of Native Americans (and some racy puns such as "Indian wrestling" with a curvy Native American woman and the "topless saloon", along with the use of the ethnic slur "Injun" and being used as the reel's title), the cartoon has never been shown by American television broadcasters such as Cartoon Network, or released on any home video format.
 While bootleg versions are available (most commonly with a timecode on the image), it is one of the rarest of all Warner Bros. cartoons, owing to the relative unpopularity of cartoons from this era of the studio (unlike the "Censored Eleven", which were produced during the studio's heyday).